 Benzene, for example, is a common dangerous toxin used in the fracking process, known to cause cancer.
 Many recent studies link Benzene exposure to forms of cancer like Acute Myeloid Leukemia.
 The International Agency for Research on Cancer (IARC) now classifies Benzene as a top-priority human carcinogen.

 Large quantities of silica sand are also used during hydraulic fracturing and are a serious health hazard to workers.
 Oil and gas companies continue to use toxins at worksites, despite studies that indicate the dangers.

-Joe Lyon is a highly-rated Ohio Toxic Tort and fracking contamination lawyer, representing plaintiffs nationwide in a wide variety of fracking contamination lawsuits and workplace injury claims.
+Joe Lyon is a highly-rated Cincinnati, Ohio Toxic Tort and fracking contamination lawyer, representing plaintiffs nationwide in a wide variety of fracking contamination lawsuits and workplace injury claims.

 Benzene and Silica are only two of the toxic substances found regularly on fracking sites.
 There are several others.
 The fracturing fluid injected into the ground at oil and gas sites may consist of dangerous chemical additives, gels, foams, and compressed gases.